Shakespeare authorship question: Education and literacy

 The absence of documentary proof of Shakespeare's education is often a part of anti-Stratfordian arguments.
 The free King's New School in Stratford, established 1553, was about half a mile (0.8 kilometres) from Shakespeare's boyhood home.
-Grammar schools varied in quality during the Elizabethan era and there are no documents detailing what was taught at the Stratford school.
+Grammar schools varied in quality during the Elizabethan era, and there are no documents detailing what was taught at the Stratford school.
 However, grammar school curricula were largely similar, and the basic Latin text was standardised by royal decree.
 The school would have provided an intensive education in Latin grammar, the classics, and rhetoric at no cost.
 The headmaster, Thomas Jenkins, and the instructors were Oxford graduates.
 No student registers of the period survive, so no documentation exists for the attendance of Shakespeare or any other pupil, nor did anyone who taught or attended the school ever record that they were his teacher or classmate.
 This lack of documentation is taken by many anti-Stratfordians as evidence that Shakespeare had little or no education.

 Anti-Stratfordians also question how Shakespeare, with no record of the education and cultured background displayed in the works bearing his name, could have acquired the extensive vocabulary found in the plays and poems.
 The author's vocabulary is calculated to be between 17,500 and 29,000 words.
 No letters or signed manuscripts written by Shakespeare survive.
 The appearance of Shakespeare's six surviving authenticated signatures, which they characterise as "an illiterate scrawl", is interpreted as indicating that he was illiterate or barely literate.
-All are written in secretary hand, a style of handwriting common to the era, particularly in play writing, and three of them utilize breviographs to abbreviate the surname.
+All are written in secretary hand, a style of handwriting common to the era, particularly in play writing, and three of them utilise breviographs to abbreviate the surname.